 (n.) a jellyfish [Scots]

-As a word from this most northerly part of Scotland, clunkertonie ultimately brings together two ancient Norse roots: klungr, an Old Norse word for a bramble, and þorn, meaning ‘thorn’.
-Unsurprisingly, they are are both references to the jellyfish’s characteristic sting.
+As a word from this most northerly part of Scotland, clunkertonie ultimately brings together two ancient Norse roots: klungr, an Old Norse word for a bramble, and þorn, ‘thorn’.
+Unsurprisingly, these are are both references to the jellyfish’s characteristic sting.